The Valley College of Osteopathic Medicine - The Valley COM

 Student Activities & Support Services

-We are committed to fostering leadership and engagement, and plan to be an active participant in the Council of Osteopathic Student Government Presidents (COSGP).
-In addition to leadership opportunities, students will have access to academic advising, career counseling, mental health resources, and residency preparation support, ensuring success throughout their medical education.
+Student leadership and engagement are central to life at The Valley COM, including participation in the Council of Osteopathic Student Government Presidents (COSGP).
+Beyond leadership opportunities, students are supported through comprehensive academic advising, career exploration and counseling, mental health and wellness resources, and residency preparation services to ensure support both personally and professionally throughout medical education.

 Accreditation & Affiliation